-Hard-boiled eggs are a perfect snack when you’re eating low carb, paleo, keto, or Whole30.
-They’re easy to pack for lunches or grab-and-go snacks.
+Hard-boiled eggs are a perfect snack when you're eating low carb, paleo, keto, or Whole30.
+They're easy to pack for healthy lunches or grab-and-go snacks.
 And a quick protein to add to a salad for lunch, or a veggie bowl for breakfast.
 They make bite-size appetizers as all kinds of deviled eggs.
-And you can always make them into egg salad using a paleo mayo.
+And you can always make them into egg salad using homemade mayo.

 For something so simple, it can sometimes be a challenge to cook or peel a perfect hard-boiled egg.
 Well, since I've been using my Instant Pot to cook eggs they come out perfect every time—and it's so easy I've been making them a lot more often!

-While hard boiling eggs in your Instant Pot doesn’t necessarily save time, it is the easiest way to hard boil eggs.
+While hard boiling eggs in your Instant Pot doesn't necessarily save time, it is the easiest way to hard boil eggs.
 Once you get the process down.
-It really is as simple as set it and take the eggs out when the timer goes off.
+It really is as simple as hitting the egg button and taking them out when the timer goes off.
 And the best part is the eggs peel perfectly.
 No more struggling to remove the shell or losing part of the whites when you try to peel them!

 So technically using an electric pressure cooker is steaming the eggs not boiling them.
 You only need to add a cup of water to the pot, rather than completely covering the eggs with water as you would when boiling them on the stove.
 Pressure cooking the eggs is what makes them super easy to peel.
 And with this method, you won't get a green ring around the yolk.
 You'll have perfect hard boiled eggs every time!

 The newer Instant Pot models (Ultra, Duo Plus, and Lux) have egg programs that make hard boiling eggs so much easier.
 I have the Ultra and it is so easy to use as an Instant Pot egg cooker.